 Ontario Family Caregivers’ Advisory Network (OFCAN).
 People with mental health and addictions issues have been underserved in Canada and the caregivers who support them have received little attention.
 In response to the lack of services, family caregiver groups and organizations continue to grow in communities across Ontario to provide support, information, education, and advocacy.
 Although these groups share many common goals and interests, many remain relatively isolated and have not benefited from the lessons learned by those who are doing similar work.
 OFCAN provides an opportunity to connect and function as a united voice to empower these family groups.

 Ontario Mental Health Helpline Part of ConnexOntario Health Services, the Helpline provides information about mental health services in Ontario.
-They are funded by the Government of Ontario.
+Services are funded by the Government of Ontario.
 Service is live answer 24/7, confidential and free.
 Information and Referral Specialists are trained to respond to all incoming calls with regard to Ontario’s addictions and mental health service systems.
-They can provide information about counselling services and supports in your community; listen, offer support, and provide strategies to help you meet your goals; and provide basic education about mental illness.
+They can provide information about community counselling services and supports; listen, offer support, and provide strategies to help individuals meet their goals; and provide basic education about mental illness.
 Assistance is available via Email and telephone (1-866-531-2600).

 Operational Stress Injury (OSI) Clinic The OSI Connect Website, developed at The Royal in partnership with Veterans Affairs Canada, provides information about OSIs and how to seek help from one of the 10 OSI Clinics across Canada, including the clinic at The Royal.
 These clinics care for members of the Canadian Forces, veterans, and RCMP members.
 The network of clinics also offers telehealth services for those who don’t live near a clinic.